Sabrina-Fox/WM2-Help/README.md

 1. Shut your WM2 down
 2. Boot and press delete until you enter the bios screen
 3. Hold ALT and press F5 to see advanced BIOS
+4. Save and restart and enter the BIOS again.
-4. Go to Chipset > South Bridge > SB USB Configuration > USB1 Ports
+5. Go to Chipset > South Bridge > SB USB Configuration > USB1 Ports
-5. Change XHC1 Port 1 to “Disabled”
+6. Change XHC1 Port 1 to “Disabled”
-6. Save and exit BIOS
+7. Save and exit BIOS

 ###### Workaround for inconsistent spacebar, credits to zero3growlithe#2048 on discord.
 1. Detach the spacebar keycap (find tutorial on YT for laptop keyboards in general, the principle is the same) - be very careful!